Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 #### Add your OpenTopography API key from within the OpenAthena app

-#### Add your OpenTopography API key from within the OpenAthena app

 If you have downloaded OpenAthena™ from GitHub or F-Droid, you will be prompted the following upon your first time opening the app:

 <img width="270" alt="Greetings!
 Thanks for installing OpenAthena™ for Android.
 Online features of this app (for downloading terrain elevation data) require you to obtain an OpenTopography.org API Key (passcode) and set it within this app Accept/Reject " src="./assets/Startup_Prompt_No_API_Key_Present.png">